 First is your caption.

-That is followed by comments about the image shared + hashtags (not sure what a hashtag is read this) indicating which boards or pages it should also be attached to.
+That is followed by comments about the image shared + hashtags (not sure what a hashtag is read this or this for more in-depth hashtag details) indicating which boards or pages it should also be attached to.
 See Dr. Rhoberta Shaler’s feed below as an example.

 If you’re a regular blogger, the real difference between other social platforms and Instagram is that here, you can’t include a link in the comments.
 The one link you can have on Instagram is reserved for your bio/profile as seen below.
 But that doesn’t mean that you can’t post an image from an article and hope for clicks.

 The trick is to remember to change out the link each time you publish a new article AND note in the comment where they can find the link to read the whole article like this:

 With that said, your goal on Instagram is to provide helpful tips, hacks or information in your contents that will help your clients solve their problems.

 You may be thinking, “but I don’t want to give away my best information for free”.